 materials, and it will be assumed that you have paid critical attention

-Before we get into the video-intensive part of the course (towards the middle and end), take the Selective Attention Test developed by Daniel Simons and Christopher Chabris.
+Before we get into the video-intensive part of the course (towards the middle and end), take the Selective Attention Test (below) developed by Daniel Simons and Christopher Chabris.
 This should give you a little insight into the nature of observing—which lies at the very heart of anthropological fieldwork.